Round Burners with Flame Disc

 Explanation: The light generation of a burning flame is based on the fact that individual carbon particles contained in the molecules of the hydrocarbon chains, which have become gaseous due to the heat of the flame, heat up for a while to such an extent that they begin to glow and emit their incandescent light before they are completely burnt and thus converted into carbon dioxide gas.
 The reaction of carbon with oxygen to form carbon dioxide (chemically speaking, combustion is oxidation) is exothermic.
 This means that a lot of heat is released during this chemical reaction.
 This is also the reason why a flame is very hot.
 So first there is a gasification process, i.e. conversion of the kerosene/paraffin components into a gaseous state.
 Then these components are heated to such an extent that they reach their "glowing temperature" and emit light.
 In this phase, the individual carbon atoms behave like extremely small bodies, like “micro-incandescent mantles”, which glow.
 Shortly afterwards, they combine with the oxygen in the air, form the gas carbon dioxide, release heat in this reaction, and escape in gaseous form from the top of the glass chimney into the room.
 Over time, the fine art of burner development has produced burner designs that have greatly optimised the light emission phase just before final combustion.
 And this happened entirely without computers, but only through long-term, patient, empirical trial and error.

-The incandescent burners use the exothermic reaction of carbon combustion very specifically to heat the special, very incandescent metal oxides (cerium and thorium oxides) embedded in the incandescent mantle up to their incandescent temperature.
+The incandescent burners use the exothermic reaction of carbon combustion very specifically to heat the special, very incandescent metal oxides (formerly cerium and thorium oxides; the latter are now replaced by yttrium oxides) embedded in the incandescent mantle up to their incandescent temperature.
 Their burners are designed in such a way that most of the kerosene/paraffin is burnt not to produce a brightly glowing flame, but to form an almost blue flame that does not glow, but is much hotter.
 It is this high heat that causes the mantle to glow with a bright light.
 Due to their construction, some incandescent burners are reminiscent of white-light burners; they are often equipped with a similar, cylindrical or slightly conical basket, which is, however, relatively squat and widens considerably at the upper end.
 The flame discs used are also very similar, as they are of the same thimble type.
 An important distinguishing feature is the suspension device for the mantle made of a metal wire that protrudes upwards from the burner basket.
-This similarity can be problematic, as old mantle burners are very often offered without the associated suspension wire for the mantle, and thus confusion with conventional white light burners is possible.
+This similarity can be problematic, as old incandescent burners are very often offered without the associated suspension wire for the mantle, and thus confusion with conventional white-light burners is possible.

 Two white-light burners with their wick tubes and flame discs